 Summary and Detailed Annual reports will be prepared annually to document MS4 compliance during the previous year.
-These reports and supporting documentation will be submitted to ADEC each year by 15 February.
+These reports and supporting documentation, including the current SWMP, will be submitted to ADEC each year by 15 February, posted on the Port's storm water webpage, and distributed to all SWPP team members/Stakeholders.